-- Discuss your document publicly before you submit it as a CDR document, for example in mailing lists, newsgroups, or other public forums. - Provide an archive of the discussions that influenced the contents of the CDR document that we can publish as accompanying material alongside the document itself. - Provide an abstract of the document that we can use on the website so that readers get a better idea what to expect from the document. - Provide a rationale as part of the document why it is related to, and/or important for, Common Lisp. - Use an established structure for the contents of a document, like for example the structure used for issues that accompany the ANSI Common Lisp specification. - Provide the sources for the document, in case it is generated using, for example, a document preparation system like LaTeX. - Provide contact email address(es) and/or website URL(s) for further information about the specific document.
-Email addresses and website URLs can always be updated, including for CDR documents in final status. - How do I submit a document?
+- Discuss your document publicly before you submit it as a CDR document, for example in mailing lists, newsgroups, or other public forums.

+- Provide the document in alternative formats, like HTML and plain text.
+Some people prefer to read HTML or plain text, and these formats may also be more accessible to blind and visually impaired users.

+- Provide an archive of the discussions that influenced the contents of the CDR document that we can publish as accompanying material alongside the document itself.

+- Provide an abstract of the document that we can use on the website so that readers get a better idea what to expect from the document.

+- Provide a rationale as part of the document why it is related to, and/or important for, Common Lisp.

+- Use an established structure for the contents of a document, like for example the structure used for issues that accompany the ANSI Common Lisp specification.

+- Provide the sources for the document, in case it is generated using, for example, a document preparation system like LaTeX.

+- Provide contact email address(es) and/or website URL(s) for further information about the specific document.
+Email addresses and website URLs can always be updated, including for CDR documents in final status.

+- How do I submit a document?